Paramedic and Deputy Director of Operations

 Mark joined GNAAS as a relief helicopter pilot in 2010 and covers for the charity’s permanent pilots when they are on leave.

 His main day job is chief helicopter pilot at Multiflight and he is also a helicopter examiner and instructor at Multiflight.

 “My favourite part about working for GNAAS is that we all work together as an effective team.”

 Outside of work Mark enjoys dog walking, fishing and kayaking.

 Phil has been a pilot with GNAAS since 2012.
 Prior to this, he spent 23 years in the Army Air Corps both as a ground soldier and a pilot.
 During this time he saw operational service in Iraq, Northern Ireland, Bosnia and Afghanistan.
 In the Army, Phil flew Squirrel and Lynx helicopters.

-“I was born in Cumbria so to be able to fly in this area while being part of a team that make such a difference to people is a great privilege.
+“I was born in Cumbria so to be able to fly in this area while being part of a team that makes such a difference to people is a great privilege.
 I do rely heavily on the flying experience I gained in the military.”

 In his spare time, Phil is a keen golfer and also enjoys mountain biking.

 Stu has been a relief helicopter pilot with GNAAS since 2018 and covers the full time pilots at both the Teesside and Langwathby bases, when they are on leave.